projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC to release any wake-detect lines currently reserved for time-sync operations.

+.. c:function:: int timesync_ping(u64 *frame_time);

+    The AP Module uses this operation to request the SVC to generate a single pulse on a bit-mask of wake-detect lines communicated to SVC by a prior timesync_wd_pins_init() operation.
+SVC will return the authoritative frame-time of the timesync_ping() to the AP Module in the response phase of the operation.

 .. c:function:: int module_eject(u8 primary_intf_id);

     The AP Module uses this operation to request the SVC to perform